Texan schooner Invincible: New captain and final battle

 In April 1837, Invincible received a new captain, Commodore H. L. Thompson, who after a fruitless search for enemy on the Texas coast alongside Brutus, set off for Mexico.
 The ships captured several pirogues and burned eight or nine Mexican towns before capturing several vessels.
 One of these was the merchantman Eliza Russell, a British ship that was flying a neutral flag and carrying no contraband.
 Eliza Russell was quickly released, but the British government later demanded, and received, about $4,000.00 compensation for the detainment.
 Because of such acts and because Invincible had continued sailing several months beyond her sailing orders, President Sam Houston relieved Captain Thompson of his command.
 Houston also dismissed Texas's Secretary of the Navy, Samuel Rhoads Fisher, who had abandoned his position to join the ships.
 Thompson would die on November 1, 1837, before he could be brought to trial.

 Invincible and Brutus returned to Galveston on August 26, 1837, but while Brutus entered the harbor, poor weather kept Invincible outside.
 In the morning, Vencedor del Alamo and Libertador attacked her.
 Brutus attempted to come to Invincible's assistance, but ran aground.
 When after some time resisting Invincible attempted to enter the harbor, she too ran aground.
 Her crew abandoned her and Invincible was dashed to pieces during the night.
 The First Texas Navy had lost its two final ships and was no more.

 On May 23, 1838, President Houston agreed to pay the officers and crew one half of the value of the prizes they had obtained, albeit illegally, on their last cruise.

 Vessels captured with Brutus

 All the vessels captured were schooners.

 Postscript

-The National Underwater and Marine Agency, founded by Clive Cussler, may in 1995 have discovered the wreck site.